 After an in-depth inspection of the car, the German TÜV Süd in Munich handed over the official registration plate, now the company will be able to test the car on public roads in Germany and Europe as the company prepares for series production.

 The flow cell system powering the Quant e-Sportlimousine’s four electric motors develops electricity from the electrochemical reaction created by two electrolyte solutions.
-This electricity is forwarded to super capacitors where it’s stored and distributed.
+This electricity is forwarded to supercapacitors where it’s stored and distributed.

-In an interview, La Vecchia stated the benefits of the NanoFlowercell system; “The power density of the nanoFLOWCELL® at 600 W per kilogram or per litre is greater than any comparable system; five times greater, to be specific.
+In an interview, La Vecchia stated the benefits of the NanoFlowercell system; “The power density of the nanoFLOWCELL® at 600 W per kilogram or per liter is greater than any comparable system; five times greater, to be specific.
 That means you can drive five times further with our system than you can with a conventional battery system, including the most state-of-the-art lithium-ion batteries.
 The system is also extremely safe to operate and environmentally friendly.
 Most importantly, since there are almost no moving parts and it produces negligible waste heat, it has an efficiency of more than 80%.
 There has never been anything like it.”

-Hopefully the company will take the NanoFlowcell technology beyond supercars, bringing it down to more affordable cars, however the potential of this technology reaches far beyond the road.
+Hopefully, the company will take the NanoFlowcell technology beyond supercars, bringing it down to more affordable cars, however, the potential of this technology reaches far beyond the road.

 “We’ve got major plans, and not just within the automobile industry,” says NanoFlowcell AG Chairman of the Board Prof. Jens-Peter Ellermann.
 “The potential of the NanoFlowcell is much greater, especially in terms of domestic energy supplies as well as in maritime, rail and aviation technology.
 The NanoFlowcell offers a wide range of applications as a sustainable, low cost and environmentally-friendly source of energy.”